rackerlabs/design-system/_component_design/pills.md

 ### Spacing

-Pills have 16px of space on either side and 8px below and beside when grouped together.
-Put pills 4px beneath other associated components&mdash;use the best top spacing for your particular use case.
-Unless there is a legitimate reason, justify pills to the left.
+Place 16px of horizontal space and 4px of vertical space between a pill an another component.
+Use the best top spacing for your particular use case.

+Unless you have a reason, justify pills to the left.

-If more than 15 pills are bunched together, consider an alternative pattern or contact the Helix team.
+If you group pills together, provide 8px of space below and next to a pill.
+If you group more than 15 pills together, consider an alternative pattern or contact the Helix team.

 {% endcolumn %}